Halloween Pet Safety Tips

 You can calm your pet’s nerves by ensuring their sanctuary space is accessible.
 Installing a white noise machine can be a great way to block some of the sound from the evening’s festivities.
 If you’re having a get-together to celebrate Halloween, you may also choose to keep your pet in a separate room to prevent them from getting too nervous around people they may not have met.
 You can also use toys and interactive games to keep them occupied and mentally stimulated.

 Nervous pets with anxiety may also benefit from anxiety treatment options, including anxiety medication.
 If your dog or cat is naturally anxious, especially around people, Halloween can exacerbate their nervousness, which can cause fear-based reactivity and potentially dangerous situations.
-Talk to your veterinarian if your dog or cat has anxiety and may benefit from behavioral training and medication.
+Talk to a veterinarian if your dog or cat has anxiety and may benefit from behavioral training and medication.

 In addition, dogs and cats that get enough exercise may be less prone to anxiety or panic attacks.
 Plan to walk your dog a few hours before the busiest trick-or-treating times to ensure they’ve gotten enough exercise to prevent pent-up energy from causing further anxiety.

-4. Choose Halloween Decor Carefully
+4. Choose Halloween Decorations Carefully

 Other types of decorations can cause GI issues.
 For example, if you use glow sticks on Halloween, be aware that dogs and cats may try to chew on them.
 The liquid inside glow sticks is non-toxic, but it can result in GI issues.

 You should also be aware of any decorations your dog or cat may try to chew and swallow that can cause choking or intestinal blockages.
-For example, spider webs, plastic spiders, and pumpkin rinds can cause GI issues in dogs and pose a choking and blockage danger.
+For example, spider webs, plastic spiders, and pumpkin rinds can cause GI issues and pose a choking and blockage danger.

 Top Halloween costumes for pets